Troll (Dungeons & Dragons): Publication history

 While trolls can be found throughout folklores worldwide, the D&D troll has little in common with these.
-Instead it was inspired partly by myth, and partly by a troll that appears in Poul Anderson's Three Hearts and Three Lions, which is especially apparent in their ability to "regenerate" (their bodies to heal wounds extremely rapidly), and their weakness to fire.
+Instead it was inspired partly by Norse myth, and partly by a troll that appears in Poul Anderson's Three Hearts and Three Lions, which is especially apparent in their ability to "regenerate" (their bodies to heal wounds extremely rapidly), and their weakness to fire.
 They appear as tall, thin, ungainly humanoids of low intelligence, with long noses and rubbery, greenish skin.
 Trolls are characteristic denizens of many AD&D worlds.

 Dungeons & Dragons (1974–1976)

-The troll was one of the first monsters introduced in the earliest edition of the game, in the Dungeons & Dragons "white box" set (1974), where they are described as thin and rubbery, loathsome creatures able to regenerate.
+The troll was one of the first monsters introduced in the earliest edition of the game, in the Dungeons & Dragons "white box" set (1974), where they are described as "thin and rubbery", and "loathsome" creatures which have the ability to regenerate.

 Advanced Dungeons & Dragons 1st edition (1977–1988)

-The troll appears in the first edition Monster Manual (1977), where they are described as horrid carnivores that know no fear and are able to regenerate damage taken.
+The troll appears in the first edition Monster Manual (1977), where they are described as "horrid carnivores" that fear nothing and are able to regenerate damage taken.

 Several new varieties of troll were introduced in the Fiend Folio (1981), including the giant two-headed troll, the giant troll, the ice troll, and the spirit troll.
 The module The Lost Caverns of Tsojcanth (1982) introduced the marine troll, also known as the "scrag", which was later reprinted in Monster Manual II (1983).

 The black troll and rock troll were introduced in Dragon #141, in the "Dragon's Bestiary" column (January 1989).